doragasu/max-power/README.md

 ## Licenses

-Hardware designs under this repository are licensed under the CERN OHL 1.2 license.
+Footprints and 3D modules under `fp` directory, have been obtained from http://smisioto.no-ip.org/elettronica/kicad/kicad-en.htm, and are under GPLv3 license.
+All other hardware CAD files in this repository are licensed under the CERN OHL 1.2 license.

-Software sources under this repository are licensed under the GPL v3+ license.
+Software sources under this repository are licensed under the GPLv3+ license.